 Candidacy Policies and Procedures

 The precise timing of the Candidacy Examination should be determined collectively by the advisor and the student using the following guidelines.
-Students who have qualified for candidacy from the First-Year Oral Examination must advance to candidacy no later than end of summer of the second year.
-Students directed to further evaluation by completion of an M.S. degree should initiate their Candidacy Examination during the semester immediately following the M.S. defense, and must advance to candidacy no later than the end of summer of the third year.
+Students who have qualified for candidacy from the First-Year Oral Examination must advance to candidacy no later than end of the Spring semester of the second year.
+Students directed to further evaluation by completion of an M.S. degree should initiate their Candidacy Examination during the semester immediately following the M.S. defense, and must advance to candidacy no later than the end of the Spring semester of the third year.
 Exceptions to these deadlines will be considered upon request and will generally be granted in cases where a student has switched research advisors/groups prior to candidacy, has taken an approved leave of absence from the graduate program, or has had or adopted a child since starting the graduate program.
-It is strongly recommended that students develop their aims and get them approved by the end of Autumn of the second year, write the written portion (proposal) and get it approved by the end of Spring of the second year, and hold the oral exam no later than May of the second year.
-To stay on track, students are strongly encouraged to submit the written proposal to the committee for evaluation no later than March 15 of the year in which they must advance.
-Students should provide a copy of their proposal to the Graduate Studies Office at the same time it is submitted to their committee for tracking purposes.
+Students are required to develop their aims and get them approved by Thanksgiving (the 4th Thursday of November) of the second year, write the written portion (proposal) and get it approved by March 15th in the Spring semester of the second year, and hold the oral exam no later than the final day of the Spring semester of the second year.
+Students are requried to provide a copy of their aims and their proposal to the Graduate Studies Office at the same time these items submitted to their committee.

 To qualify for the candidacy exam, students must complete required courses as specified by each division; students are encouraged but not required to complete electives before taking the exam, unless the candidacy committee specifically requires those classes to be completed before the exam.

-At the beginning of the second year, the Vice Chair will assign the Candidacy Committee with the advisor as Chair, the other members of the Advisory Committee, and one additional member of the Chemistry graduate faculty if needed to achieve a total of four committee members.
-The Candidacy Committee must be comprised of at least two members in the student’s division and at least one member from outside the student’s division.
+At the beginning of the second year, the Vice Chair will assign the Candidacy Committee with the advisor as Chair, the other members of the Advisory Committee, and one additional member of the Chemistry graduate faculty achieve a total of four committee members.
 If an additional member needs to be added to the student’s advisory committee for the purpose of candidacy, the Vice Chair will make these assignments with the intention of dividing the workload among the faculty.
 A member of the graduate faculty of the University from another graduate program may serve in place of one of the divisional members.

 A university representative will sometimes be assigned by the Graduate School, particularly during a second candidacy exam.